 How a Transportation Management System (TMS) Can Benefit a Business of Any Size

 A Transportation Management System (TMS) helps companies streamline their logistics processes so that they are as efficient and connected as possible.
 Instead of manually managing logistics operations over the phone and email, companies can use technology to save money, reduce processing time, scale operations and improve accuracy.
 At their core, TMSs help companies rate, book and track shipments.
-Additional functionality like reports and dashboards, integrations, yard management, financial management and spot services can be added to increase the value companies realize from their TMS.
+Additional functionality like reports and dashboards, integrations, financial management and spot services can be added to increase the value companies realize from their TMS.

 Many organizations incorrectly believe that TMSs are only for large, enterprise organizations.
 This notion may have been true once when the time and monetary expense limited the implementation of technology to only the largest companies.
 Now, however, technology has advanced and companies like Kuebix have democratized the booking for freight with plans for every size company.

 According to Inbound Logistics magazine, “most Tier 1 shippers – those that spend $100 million+ annually on freight – already use TMS solutions.”
 These companies say that a TMS contributes to critical business drivers, such as complexity, scale, customer experience and freight cost savings.*